Table of Contents

 Updated by Alex Cota

-- Text or dropdown classifications
+- Text or dropdown classifications in export

 - Toggle on/off bounding box on a selection of frames

 - Copy/paste a bounding boxes on multiple frames at a time

 - Create multi-frame bounding boxes via the API